vegawidget/altair/README.md

     brackets in Altair sppecifications, e.g. `[Sepal.Width]`, to keep Altair from throwing an error.

-Also, it remains to sort out how to get the `vegalite()` function to “do the right thing” when knitting to a non-html format, and to render inline in an RMarkdown notebook.
+Also, it remains to sort out how to get the `vegawidget()` function to “do the right thing” when knitting to a non-html format, and to render inline in an RMarkdown notebook.

 ## Development plan